-(A) Parking meters shall be operated in the parking zones established by Section 7-15-4 of this Code, every day, except Saturdays, Sundays and holidays, between the hours of eight o'clock (8:00) a.m. and five o'clock (5:00) p.m.
+(A) Parking meters shall be operated in the parking zones established by Section 7-15-4 of this Code, every day, except Saturdays, Sundays, and holidays, between the hours of nine o'clock (9:00) a.m. and five o'clock (5:00) p.m. and provided that from and including the day after Thanksgiving through and including the day before Christmas, said parking meters shall not be operated.

-(A) As used in this section, the term "holiday" shall mean the days which are declared to be legal holidays for City employees under Title 1, Chapter 11, Section 8, of the City Code of the City of Muscatine, Iowa.
+(B) As used in this section, the term "holiday" shall mean the days which are declared to be legal holidays for City employees under Title 1, Chapter 11, Section 8, of the City Code of the City of Muscatine, Iowa.
 When the holiday falls on a Saturday, the holiday will be observed on Friday.
 If the holiday falls on Sunday, the holiday will be observed on Monday.

-- (B) The Council may, by resolution from time to time determine the length of time that parking is permissible at both an individual parking space for which a meter is installed upon the deposit of such coin or coins of United States money in the parking meter as herein provided; and the off-street lots. - (C) Vehicles shall not be parked in designated parking spaces in Lot #2 and Lot #4 which are not parking meter spaces beyond the length of time provided by resolution according to Section 7-15-8(C) and further shall not be parked in more than one such parking space in either Lot #2 or Lot #4 during any consecutive twenty four (24) hour period. - (D) The Council may, by resolution from time to time establish attendant lots, the parking rate and hours of operation for attendant lots and the rate and hours of operation for leased or reserved parking spaces.
+- (C) The Council may, by resolution from time to time determine the length of time that parking is permissible at both an individual parking space for which a meter is installed upon the deposit of such coin or coins of United States money in the parking meter as herein provided; and the off-street lots. - (D) Vehicles shall not be parked in designated parking spaces in Lot #2 and Lot #4 which are not parking meter spaces beyond the length of time provided by resolution according to Section 7-15-8(C) and further shall not be parked in more than one such parking space in either Lot #2 or Lot #4 during any consecutive twenty four (24) hour period. - (E) The Council may, by resolution from time to time establish attendant lots, the parking rate and hours of operation for attendant lots and the rate and hours of operation for leased or reserved parking spaces.